shjonsd/Learn/Documents/EnviroMaster_Dashboard.md

 Each of these has a number of filters available for reviewing cumulative data for the year or comparison of specific assets energy intensity.

-### Fuel
+## Fuel

-#### Overview
+### Overview

-The first tab view in your fuel consumption is the Overview and here you can delve deeper into the fuel data and customise what is displayed on the Overview.
+The first tab view in your fuel consumption is the Overview and here you can deep dive into the fuel data and customise what is displayed on the Overview.
 The Overview displays the collection of bar graphs with pie charts for analysis.
 For convenience, you can select Date Range, Asset Types, Asset Groups, and Suppliers for comparison.
 You can also view your cumulative emissions throughout all the years you have data for.

 The X Value and Y Value are the filters used to compare your asset consumption and the emissions released CO₂ equivalents, in tonnes.